AntonR2/activemq-artemis/docs/user-manual/en/security.md

 ## User credentials

-Apache ActiveMQ Artemis ships with two security manager implementations:
+Apache ActiveMQ Artemis ships with three security manager implementations:

-- The legacy, deprecated `ActiveMQSecurityManager` that reads user credentials, i.e. user names, passwords and role information from properties files on the classpath called `artemis-users.properties` and `artemis-roles.properties`.

 - The flexible, pluggable `ActiveMQJAASSecurityManager` which supports any standard JAAS login module.
 Artemis ships with several login modules which will be discussed further down.
 This is the default security manager.

+- The `ActiveMQBasicSecurityManager` which doesn't use JAAS and only supports auth via username & password credentials.
+It also supports adding, removing, and updating users via the management API.
+All user & role data is stored in the broker's bindings journal which means any changes made to a live broker will be available on its backup.

+- The legacy, deprecated `ActiveMQSecurityManagerImpl` that reads user credentials, i.e. user names, passwords and role information from properties files on the classpath called `artemis-users.properties` and `artemis-roles.properties`.

 ### JAAS Security Manager